Developer Console

 You can set up test messages for ADM in the Developer Console.

-1. Log in to the Developer Console.
+1. Sign in to the Developer Console.

-4. Enter the Client ID and secret and Device registration ID.
+3. On the Test your message screen, enter the Client ID and secret and Device registration ID.

-5. Choose the duration of the message in the Message expires after section.
+4. Choose the duration of the message in the Message expires after section.

-6. Choose the message type.
+5. Choose the message type.

 Check for the message on your device.